 - Wear a coat with inner pockets that can be fastened.
-Keep your mobile, keys, wallet/purse etc in these pockets and fasten them.
+Keep your mobile, keys, wallet or purse etc in these pockets and keep them fastened.

-- Keep your mobile in a separate pocket from your wallet/purse, so that if it’s stolen you can still use your mobile to report the loss.
+- Keep your mobile in a separate pocket from your wallet or purse, so that if it’s stolen you can still use your mobile to report the loss.
 Otherwise the thief may use your cards before you can cancel them.

 - Limit the amount of cash you carry, or split it up into different pockets/bags to minimise any potential loss.

-- Keep a record of your card numbers and the emergency telephone numbers for reporting their loss with you, so that you can immediately report their loss.
+- Keep a record with you of your card numbers and the emergency telephone numbers of your bank for reporting lost or stolen cards.
+That allows you to immediately report their loss.